-The OSS Society® and its predecessor, the Veterans of OSS, have sponsored, organized and participated in educational events and programs such as presentations to the Society by Gen. Hugh Shelton, former Chairman of the Joint Chiefs of Staff, and by Gen. Wayne Downing, former Commander of the U.S. Special Operations Command; presentations of the prestigious William J. Donovan Award® to Presidents Reagan, Eisenhower, and George H.W.
-Bush; and Admiral Lord Mountbatten, Prime Minister Margaret Thatcher, and General David Petraeus.
-It also presents four other awards: the John Singlaub Award®, named in honor of the chairman of The OSS Society, which is presented to an active duty member of the U.S. Special Operations Command; the Hugh Montgomery Award®, named in honor of The OSS Society's executive vice president, which is presented to a retired officer from the Central Intelligence Agency's National Clandestine Service; the John Waller Award®, named in honor of the previous chairman of The OSS Society, which recognizes achievement in OSS scholarship; and the Distinguished Service Award, which is presented to OSS veterans and other individuals who have made significant contributions to its operations or legacy.
-The OSS Society has held symposia with the U.S. Special Operations Command, U.S. government agencies, and educational institutions.
-The OSS Society's honorary chairmen include a former U.S. President, two former Secretaries of Defense, two former commanders of the U.S. Special Operations Command, and seven former directors of central intelligence.
+The OSS Society and its predecessor, the Veterans of OSS that was founded in 1947 by OSS founder General William Donovan, have sponsored, organized and participated in educational events and programs such as presentations to the Society by Gen. Hugh Shelton, former Chairman of the Joint Chiefs of Staff, and by Gen. Wayne Downing, former Commander of the U.S. Special Operations Command; presentations of the prestigious William J. Donovan Award® to Presidents Reagan, Eisenhower, and George H.W.
+Bush; and Admiral Lord Mountbatten, Prime Minister Margaret Thatcher, Admiral Eric Olson, USN (Ret.), Secretary Robert Gates, Admiral William McRaven, USN (Ret.), and Secretary Leon Panetta; and symposia with the U.S. Special Operations Command and other government agencies.
+It also presents five other awards.
+The Hugh Montgomery Award, which is named in honor of The OSS Society's chairman, is presented to a retired officer from the Central Intelligence Agency's Directorate of Operations.
+The John Waller Award recognizes achievement in OSS scholarship.
+The Virginia Hall Award is named in honor of the only civilian woman to receive the Distinguished Service Cross during World War II.
+The Peter Ortiz Award is presented to an active duty member of the U.S. Special Operations Command.
+The Distinguished Service Award is presented to OSS veterans and other individuals who have made significant contributions to its operations or legacy.